 Alexis de Tocqueville passed away on April 16, 1859.

-At yovisto, you may enjoy Stephen B. Smith lecturing about Tocqueville’s Democracy in America.
+At yovisto academic video search, you may enjoy Stephen B. Smith lecturing about Tocqueville’s Democracy in America.
 He also gives insights on the person Alexis de Tocqueville and his motivations in political philosophy.

 Refereces and Further Reading:

 - Alexis de Tocqueville Website